kubevirt/user-guide/docs/virtual_machines/network_binding_plugins.md

 the domain will first be configured according to the `domainAttachmentType` and then the `sidecarImage` may modify it.

+#### migration
+From: v1.2.0

+Specify whether the network binding plugin supports migration.
+It is possible to specify a migration method.
+Supported migration method types:
+- `link-refresh` (from v1.2.0): after migration, the guest nic will be deactivated and then activated again.
+   It can be useful to renew the DHCP lease.

 > **Note**: In some deployments the Kubevirt CR is controlled by an external
 > controller (e.g. [HCO](https://github.com/kubevirt/hyperconverged-cluster-operator)).